 Life Reflected in Film

-One of crazy Mel Gibson’s recent movies demonstrated the kind of leadership with which I resonate.
+One of crazy Mel Gibson’s movies demonstrated the kind of leadership with which I resonate.
 No it is not Passion of the Christ, but we will get to Jesus’ leadership in a moment.
 The movie is entitled We Were Soldiers.
 The 2002 film features the story of Lt.
 Col Hal Moore and the Battle of la Drang in during the Vietnam war.
 Col Moore’s leadership style was strong but very clear.
 I will not forget his line in the movie “Men, I will be the first one off the chopper and onto the field and I will be the last one to leave.”
-There was not question that he was the leader; there was no doubt he was in charge.
-Yet he found with and among his men and did not bug out when things got hot.
-The director dramatically portrays this in the film with his boot hitting and exciting the ground of that bloody battle field.
-Men love to follow guys like this who lead among.
+There was no question that he was the leader; there was no doubt he was in charge.
+Yet he was found with and among his men and did not bug out when things got hot.
+The director dramatically portrays this in the film with his boot hitting and exiting the ground of that bloody battle field.
+Men love to follow guys like this who lead from among.

 Biblical Leadership - Old Testament

 One of the most prominent example of this I find in the Scriptures.
 In the Old Testament Song of Deborah (Judges 5) a great battle had been won by the nation of Israel over its enemies.
 Deborah sings a song of celebration after the victory where God is honored.
 A few things stood out to me in regards to the leaders of Israel.
 The song begins with stating something obvious, but the entire point of leadership:

 1 Then sang Deborah and Barak the son of Abinoam on that day:2 “That the leaders took the lead in Israel, that the people offered themselves willingly,bless the Lord!